 5. Originality in your pantry

-Just because it’s hidden, doesn’t mean your pantry doesn’t deserve to be decorated!
-You can add bold wallpaper or a ceramic backsplash behind the shelves, add a sign or play with contrast and chose a complimentary colour to your kitchen.
-You can also choose patterned ceramic flooring.
-If your pantry has high ceilings, you can even install a small gliding ladder to help you reach the higher shelves, as well as give a vintage bookstore style.
+Just because your pantry is hidden doesn’t mean that it can’t be decorated!
+Add bold wallpaper or a ceramic backsplash behind the shelves, hang signs or play with contrast and choose a complementary colour.
+You can also get some patterned ceramic flooring.
+If your pantry has high ceilings, you can even install a small gliding ladder to help you reach the higher shelves.
+Bonus: it’ll give the room a vintage bookstore feel.

-Any respectable room has adequate architectural lighting.
-It’s even more essential in closed places like pantries.
-Nowadays, there are a variety of options on the market.
-You can opt for LED lighting under the shelves for optimal visibility, recessed lights in the ceiling, or even a statement light fixture to add some personality.
+Architectural lighting is necessary in all rooms to make them functional, but especially in enclosed spaces like pantries.
+Thankfully, there are lots of options on the market.
+Install LEDs under the shelves for optimal visibility, recessed lights in the ceiling, or even a statement light fixture to add some personality.

 Now that we have dissected the rules of a pantry worthy of the queens of the organization, all that remains is to get cooking!

 If you want to renovate your kitchen and include a custom pantry, we are here for you.
 We understand the difficulties that come with finding a reliable and high-quality contractor for your project, so let us take away that stress!
-Our Renovation Advisors can invite up to three 360° Verified Contractors to submit quotes for your renovation and help you decide which one brings the most value to you.
+Our Renovation Advisors will get up to three Verified Contractors to submit quotes for your project and help you decide which one brings the most value to you.
 Call us today or fill out our form to get started!